zkoss-demo/zkoss-idempiere-ee-plugin/docs/WORKSPACE_LAYOUT.md

 Adjust the number of `../` segments to match your actual directory depth.

-Also verify the ZK versions against the iDempiere core you actually built.
-The safest source is the built core target platform or `org.adempiere.ui.zk/META-INF/MANIFEST.MF`, not an older example value copied from documentation.
+Also verify the ZK and Tycho versions against the iDempiere core you actually built.
+The safest sources are the built core target platform, `org.adempiere.ui.zk/META-INF/MANIFEST.MF`, and `org.idempiere.parent/pom.xml`, not older example values copied from documentation.